Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Methods: Retrofitting with BBO

-A few observations are in order: First, Algorithm $a$ is initialized and returns its internal state $I_0$ in \cref{initalg}.
-Then at each iteration, Algorithm $a$, via $a.ask$ at \cref{line:ask}, proposes $x_i$ for next modification. \cref{branching} introduces the branching factor $k_i$ of Algorithm $a$ through $a.numCases$. $k_i$ is the finite number of possible outputs of $a.compare$, that we assume to be upper bounded.
-At \cref{alg:bound}, $a.compare$ returns $choice_i \in \{1,\dots,k_i\}$, the result of comparing various previously proposed models $m_1,\dots,m_i$ on the data $D$.
-For example, for a simple algorithm based on comparing $m_i$ with the best model so far $m_{best}$, $compare$ returns $1$ if $m_i$ is better than $m_{best}$ and $0$ otherwise.
-In \cref{alg:update}, $a$ is updated via $a.tell$, the only method that modifies $a$.
-Thus, the history of arguments to $a.tell$ allows to recover the entire internal state $I_i$ of $a$.
-It is entirely determined by $\w,a,b,choice_1,\dots,choice_i$, updated at \cref{alg:memorize}, and contains all the information available to the optimization algorithm.
-More precisely, the number of distinct possible outputs of \retrofit\ is upper bounded by the number of distinct possible values of $I_b$.
-Finally $a.recommend$ at \cref{finalresult} returns the modification $\widehat{x}$ to obtain the final model.
-It depends on $\w, a$ (its internal state), $b, choice_1,\dots,choice_b$.
+First, Algorithm $a$ is initialized and returns its initial internal state $I_0$ in \cref{initalg}.
+Then for $b$ iterations, Algorithm $a$, via $a.ask$ at \cref{line:ask}, proposes a new sample $x_i$, which is used to obtain a new model $m_i$ through $modified$, \rebuttal{which can be any function that modifies the model weights using the sampled noise by Algorithm $a$.} \cref{branching} introduces the branching factor $k_i$, representing the finite number of possible outputs of $a.compare$, which we assume is upper bounded.
+At \cref{alg:bound}, $a.compare$ returns $choice_i \in \{1,\dots,k_i\}$, the outcome of comparing various previously proposed models $m_1,\dots,m_i$ on the data $D$.
+For instance, the comparison may involve the current model and the best model obtained so far, which corresponds to $k_i = 2$.
+The outcome of this comparison can be based on user-provided preference, such as in A/B testing, or on performance evaluations over $D$, where we compute a metric (e.g., accuracy) but only retain the binary comparison result (e.g., 0 or 1).
+In \cref{alg:memorize}, the internal state of $a$ is updated to account for the comparison result.
+Finally $a.recommend$ at \cref{finalresult} returns the modification $\widehat{x}$ used to obtain the final model. \rebuttal{A step by step execution example of \retrofit{} can be found in \cref{section:bboxer_example}.}

-We assume that algorithm $a$ is deterministic given the seed $\w$; stochastic algorithms can be obtained by randomizing the seed $\omega$ in $a$.
+It is important to note that the internal state $I_b$ of algorithm $a$ is entirely determined by $\w,a,b,\allowbreak choice_1,\dots,choice_b$ and contains all the information needed to obtain $\widehat{x}$, and thus the final modified model.
+Moreover, the number of distinct possible outputs of \retrofit\ is upper bounded by the number of distinct possible values of $I_b$.
+We assume that the randomness of algorithm $a$ is fixed given the seed $\w$; stochastic algorithms can be obtained by randomizing the seed $\omega$ in $a$.